Flickerdeck

 How many cards are in The Chibi Tarot?

-The Chibi Tarot is a complete 78-card deck, following the traditional structure of Major and Minor Arcana found in standard tarot systems.
+The Chibi Tarot is a full 78-card tarot deck, encompassing both the Major and Minor Arcana.
+This allows for comprehensive readings within the traditional tarot framework.

 Is The Chibi Tarot suitable for beginners?